josephplpriest/streamlit_medicaid_visualization/README.md

 #Next, run

-streamlit app.py
+streamlit run app.py

-#Click on the local link or type into browser:
+#Click on the network link or type into browser:

 localhost:8501